-All good stuff.
-Some might even say, that we live in a golden era of board games.
+You might even say that we live in a golden era of board games.
 And that wouldn’t be far away from the truth.
 This is an exceptional time to be a board game player.
-There have never been so many good boards easily available.
+There have never been so many good boards available.

 Quantity is going up as well

-Now that we’ve established that the overall quality of board games is increasing, let’s get back to quantity (increasing as well) for a bit.
+Now that we’ve established that the overall quality of board games is increasing, let’s get back to quantity (which is increasing as well) for a bit.
 I think that’s the part the board game players have the most problems with.

-With so many new published games and expansions, new Kickstarter projects, and other sources, the average player can become overwhelmed.
+With so many newly published games and expansions, new Kickstarter projects, and other sources, the average player can become overwhelmed.
 It’s not easy to stay up-to-date and follow (let alone play) every game.

 That’s why there exist pages like victoryconditions.com (and many others).
 There’s no chance I can play (or even briefly cover) every game that is out there.
 That has never been my goal.
 Just like you, I have a limited amount of time and resources.

 The board games sector is experiencing unseen growth and it does not look like it’s stopping any time soon.

 With the ever-increasing number of board games, it’s sometimes hard to keep track of what is what.
 Pages like victoryconditions.com are there to be your guide in a world of board games.
 As an example, I make top games lists like Which are the Top 10 Most Popular Board Games? or reviews like Mage Knight Ultimate Edition Review.

 Do you think the economy behind board games is sustainable?
 How long do you expect the growth to continue?
 Leave a comment below.